AstridNielsen-lab/AstridNielsen-lab/README.md

 ## Become a Sponsor to Dispərət Techno⚡Social Faculty

 In 2022, a teacher started an open source community called Dispərət Techno⚡Social Faculty.
-This community has grown to include millions of developers from around the world.
+This community has grown to include developers from around the world.
 Together, we have built:

 💻  A free hour programming curriculum